sot/mica/doc/guide_stats.rst

 bad_comment             reason to ignore a "known_bad" star
 ======================= ====================================================================

-Notes on residuals: The dy, dz, dr values are residuals calculated by subtracting the expected star position from the telemetered star position (AOACYAN AOACZAN).
-The expected star position has been calculated using the onboard estimated attitude (AOATTQT*) and the AGASC RA/Dec for the commanded star.  dr is just defined as sqrt(dy**2 + dz**2) (and is not spherical).
+Notes on residuals:

+* The dy, dz, dr values are residuals calculated by subtracting the expected star position from the telemetered star position (AOACYAN AOACZAN).
+* The expected star position has been calculated using the onboard estimated attitude (AOATTQT*) and the AGASC RA/Dec for the commanded star.
+* ``dr`` is defined as ``sqrt(dy**2 + dz**2)``

+Processing
+^^^^^^^^^^

+For each observation, after the observation has run and telemetry is available:

+The guide stats process

+* fetches the AGASC information for each star in the catalog
+* fetches the PCAD data for the Kalman interval

+and for each guide star in the Kalman interval star calculates statistics on metrics for that star over the interval.